 Showing the Value

-We find an effective way to weigh qualitative PR placement results is to have a clearly articulated plan with desired goals before starting your media outreach.
+We find an effective way to weigh qualitative B2B PR placement results is to have a clearly articulated plan with desired goals before starting your media outreach.
 What are your PR placement goals – landing product descriptions; being quoted as a source; bylined articles?
 How many and in what time frame?
-Value can be established by comparing outcomes to goals for a specific period.
-It’s helpful also to identify the key publications, websites, blogs and social media channels that you want to target.
+You can establish value by comparing outcomes to goals for a specific period.
+It’s also helpful to identify the key publications, websites, blogs and social media channels that you want to target.

 What are your thoughts on B2B PR placements in digital media versus print trade pubs?
 We’d love to hear from you in the comments.